-This unique doctorate program is designed for professionals interested in making private and public sector environments safer, stronger, and more just.
-In the program you’ll join with peers and thought leaders in exploring ways to transform existing systems to make them more equitable, impactful, and humane, resulting in dramatically improved communities, societies and the world.
+This unique doctoral program is designed for professionals interested in making private and public sector environments safer, stronger, and more just.
+In this PhD program you'll join with peers and thought leaders in exploring ways to transform existing systems to make them more equitable, impactful, and humane, resulting in dramatically improved communities, societies and the world.

 The doctoral program for Psychology, Public Policy and Law prepares you to intersect with current systems in different contexts to better understand and mitigate violence and conflict.
-By strengthening your research skills and expanding your understanding, you’ll be empowered to engage in thoughtful leadership within civil, criminal, and public policy frameworks to improve outcomes within local, national, or global settings.
+By strengthening your research skills and expanding your understanding, you'll be empowered to engage in thoughtful leadership within civil, criminal, and public policy frameworks to improve outcomes within local, national, or global settings and public affairs.

 As a participant of the PhD in Law and Public Policy online program, you'll become part of an elite cadre of professional practitioners who are educated and trained in applying science to contemporary issues.
-You’ll learn current violence prevention and intervention practices in forensics, the criminal justice system, law enforcement, security and social engagement to more effectively keep individuals and societies safe.
+You'll learn current violence prevention and intervention practices in forensics, the criminal justice system, law enforcement, security and social engagement to more effectively keep individuals and societies safe.
 Fellow students include public and private health and safety professionals who have earned a Master's degree or Juris Doctor from a regionally accredited institution and who want to enhance their skills and advance their careers or consultancies.

 With timely and relevant concentrations, the program prepares you to work at the forefront of today’s law enforcement, security, and forensics challenges.
 Among other concentrations, you may opt to specialize in forensic linguistics, using the study of language to investigate violence.
 By analyzing word choices, discourse, and subtle changes in language that correlate with an increase in violence, you’ll participate in building a valuable corpus of material for further forensic discovery.